 How much will I get paid whilst working at camp?

 Again, this varies with each camp.
-Our camps will pay a minimum of $1500 and we have seen some pay up to $2250.
+For first year staff, our camps will pay a minimum of $1500 and we have seen some pay up to $2250.
 This is something that no other organisation can offer.
 What you will receive exactly will be on your camp contract which you will gain before you go to camp.
-Each camp pays through different methods, you may be paid by cheque, cash or onto a card and you may be paid, weekly, fortnightly, monthly or at the end of the summer.
+Each camp pays through different methods, you may be paid by cheque, cash or onto a card and you may be paid weekly, fortnightly, monthly or at the end of the summer.
 This will all be on your contract; if the camp does want to pay you on to a card then they will take you to a bank to set this up for you.

 Does Judaism play a large part at camp?